mbeckem/tiro/docs/design/heap.md

     Large chunks of memory should be used and divided into storage for many small objects instead.
 -   As tiro requires a garbage collector, the heap must provide facilities to keep track of dead and live objects.
     [optional, but good: the heap is parsable, i.e. starting from the 'root' of the heap, all allocated objects can be iterated]
--   Memory that was used by dead objects must be reused for new allocations (e.g. free lists)
+-   Memory that was used by dead objects must be reused for new allocations (e.g. free lists).
+    Heavy fragmentation should be avoided.
 -   The heap layout should be designed with compaction in mind, to combat fragmentation in the future.
 -   Multi-threading and multiple heaps and generational gc are out of scope for now.
     There is one shared heap per vm, and a vm is not used by more than a single OS thread at once.

 ## Terms

+-   **Heap**: Manages the entire dynamic memory allocated by a single vm instance.
+-   **Region**: A collection of pages having the same properties.
--   **Page**: A large, contiguous chunks of memory used for the allocation of most objects.
+-   **Page**: A large, contiguous chunk of memory used for the allocation of most objects.
+-   **PageSize**: Variable used for the size of pages within a vm (bytes).
 -   **Cell**: Pages are divided into small, atomic cells.
 Every allocated object occupies a number of contiguous cells.
+-   **CellSize**: Variable used for the size of cells within a page (bytes)
+-   **Block**: A contiguous series of cells that may serve as object storage or a free list entry.
--   **Object**: Objects (e.g. numbers, strings or arrays) are allocated on the heap by allocating a fitting number of free cells from a page.
+-   **Object**: Objects (e.g. numbers, strings or arrays) are allocated on the heap by allocating blocks of certain size.
 -   **Object Header**: The first few bytes of every object is always occupied by its header, which contains metadata such as its type.

--   **PageSize**: Variable used for the size of pages within a vm (bytes).
--   **CellSize**: Variable used for the size of cells within a page (bytes)

 ## Heap